pratyush08/Ping/README.md

 # Ping
 Script that keeps a track of the Nodes connected to the network for online monitoring.
+It runs on Windows Powershell.